sbryngelson/group-docs/group-syllabus/giving-talks.md

 ### Feedback

 The most common feedback I give for talks is:
+* No "table of contents" for short talks (15 minutes or less)
+  * This just wastes otherwise valuable time

 * The talk was not structured for the audience.
   * Who are you talking to?
 It matters!
 In fact, it might be the thing that matters most.